thoth-tech/documentation/docs/OnTrack/Voice Verification/Architecture-Document.md

 ### Purpose
 This document provides a comprehensive architectural overview of the system, using a few different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.
 ### Scope
 This Architecture Document provides an architectural overview of Voice Verification System.
-The Voice Verification System is being developed to address the issues concerning contract cheating within online learning management platforms.
+The Voice Verification System is being developed to address the issues concerning contract cheating on online learning management platforms.

 ## Architectural Goals and Constraints
 - Front-end components should comply with existing OnTrack requirements.